Avoiding inheritance tax – how to reduce inheritance tax UK

 Setting up a Trust in your Will

-There are occasions where passing assets directly to the children can reduce the amount of inheritance tax paid.
+There are also occasions where passing assets directly to the children can reduce the amount of inheritance tax paid.

 Changing a Will after a death

-Any changes to the deceased’s Will must be agreed by all beneficiaries who may be worse off and must take place within 2 years of the death.
+Any changes to the deceased’s Will must be agreed upon by all beneficiaries who may be worse off and must take place within two years of the death.
 A deed of variation is a complex arrangement, so it’s wise to get legal advice to ensure this is done correctly.

 Potentially exempt transfers